almozaz/hangman/README.md

 # Hangman

-Simple text oly hangman game that runs in your browser
+Simple text hangman game that runs in your browser

 ## About